wtdcode/libfuzzer/README.md

                     uint8_t *Counters, size_t CountersSize);
 ```

-With a little hack, this version of libfuzzer exposes the extra counters in `LLVMFuzzerRunDriver`, which make it esay to use libfuzzer as a libray.
+With a little hack, this version of libfuzzer exposes the extra counters defined in `FuzzerExtraCounters.cpp`, which make it esay to use libfuzzer as a library.

 ## Example